bbx0/powertop-to-tmpfile/README.md

 ## Caveat

-A `systemd-tmpfile` is not the _correct_ way to apply device configuration.
+A `systemd-tmpfile` is not the _“correct”_ way to apply device configuration.
 This would be to use `udev` rules or module configuration.
-That said, generating a tmpfile from the `powertop.csv` is fairly simple and works well for a static device configuration.
-If you have changing devices or devices only added after boot, you want to use a different mechanism to apply the powerTOP recommendations.
+That said, generating a tmpfile from the `powertop.csv` is fairly simple and works very well for a static device configuration.
+If you have changing devices or devices only added after boot, you want to use a different mechanism to apply the PowerTOP recommendations.